polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **When to Use**

-To specify cryptographic keypair and its signature algorithm that are to be managed by a pallet.
+To specify cryptographic key pairing and a signature algorithm being managed by a pallet.

 **What It Does**